nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 ## 2. Quick Start

 1. Ensure that you have Java 11 or above installed.
-2. Download the latest version of **E-Duke-8** from [here](https://github.com/AY2021S1-CS2113T-F12-3/tp/releases).
+2. Download the latest version of the jar file for **E-Duke-8** from [here](https://github.com/AY2021S1-CS2113T-F12-3/tp/releases).
 3. Copy the files to the folder you want to use for the application.
-4. Double click on `eduke8.jar` to start up the program.
+4. Double click on the jar file to start up the program.
 If the program does not start up, continue to step 6, otherwise skip to step 8.
 5. If double clicking on the jar file does not work, open up the command prompt in the same folder used in step 3.
-6. Enter the following command `java -jar eduke8.jar`.
+6. Enter the following command `java -jar eduke8.jar` (assuming the downloaded jar file is named `eduke8.jar` but this can be changed).
 7. Type a command in the terminal and press Enter to execute it. e.g. typing `help` and pressing Enter will list all the commands that you can use in this application.
 For a start, here is a list of basic commands you can try:
    - `about` : Provides information about E-Duke-8.
    - `help` : Displays available commands.